gitter-badger/maas-analytics-android-sdk/README.md

 ### Event Parameters

-MaaSAnalytics allows you to paramaterize all of your events with up to 10 string key pair values.
+MaaS Analytics allows you to paramaterize all of your events with up to 10 string key pair values.
 *All parameter keys and values must be alphanumeric strings.*

 ```Java